Campers can do what they want??

-New in 2016!
-This group is for 5-6 year olds who are not quite ready for the freedom and excitement that Camp Hi-Ho offers.
-Junior High-Ho is a group with dedicated staff, lower staff-camper ratio and structured activities throughout the day.
-We will split into counselor groups (around 8:1), and counselors will take their group to each activity for a specified time.
-This will give young campers an opportunity to experience all that Camp Hi-Ho has to offer, but with more structure and supervision.
+This group is for 5-6 year olds who haven’t been to Camp before and are not quite ready for the complete freedom that Hi-Ho offers.
+Junior High-Ho is has a lower camper to staff ratio (about 8:1) and the campers stick with their counselor all week.
+This group is guided by a trained, dedicated counselor who will lead the group from activity to activity.
+This will give first-time campers an opportunity to experience the excitement Camp Hi-Ho has to offer, but with more structure and supervision.

 We employ approximately 40 counselors at Camp, making our camper-to-counselor ratio around 8:1, depending on attendance.
-Campers are assigned one counselor in their group, and check-in and check-out with that counselor every day.
+Campers are assigned one counselor in their group based on their color group and transportation method.
+Campers check-in and check-out with that counselor every day in the morning, in the afternoon for lunch, and at the end of the day for dismissal.
 If your camper comes with a friend, and they are assigned different counselors, the ONLY time they will be separated will be at check-in times.

 We do separate our buses by color group, so if your camper’s friend is a different age, let the counselor know and we will work something out.
 Once we arrive at Camp, kids are free to hang out with anyone they please, no matter their age or counselor.